mkearney/data-scribers/content/post/2018-09-08-using-r-for-analysis.md

   - jenrichmondrbindio
 ---

 I am feeling more confident about my resolution to get rid of Excel and only use R for data wrangling and visualisation.
-Next steps... analysis.
-I'm starting simple (I presume) with[... <i class="fas fa-external-link-alt"></i>](http://jenrichmond.rbind.io/post/using-r-for-analysis/)
+Next steps... analysis[... <i class="fas fa-external-link-alt"></i>](http://jenrichmond.rbind.io/post/using-r-for-analysis/)